htcondor/htcondor/docs/man-pages/condor_q.rst

     jdoe 16386 3600 ProcId = 4
     jdoe 16386 4200 ProcId = 7

-To display only the JobID’s of Jane Doe’s jobs you can use the following.
+To display only the JobID's of Jane Doe's jobs you can use the following.

 ::